ninn-kou/Starry/README.md

 The reasons why I choose these repositories are not only their ✨high stars💫 but also meaningful to me, who is a beginner in Computer Science.
 I hope it could be beneficial to you as well.

+*The REPO which has a "👍🏻" following its name means this repo might be an elite.*

 ## Awesome
 - ### [awesome](https://github.com/sindresorhus/awesome) 👍🏻
 	>😎 Awesome lists about all kinds of interesting topics.